yashhjaggi1998/HappyCommandLine/README.md

-This is project to let beginners to command line use command line without commands but only with the help of GUI.
+This is a project to let the beginners of command line use command line without commands but only with the help of GUI.